University of Nebraska–Lincoln: Modern stability and move to the Big Ten

-A statue of Tom Osborne and Brook Berringer sits outside Memorial Stadium.

 When longtime chancellor Martin Massengale was appointed president of the university system in 1991, the board of regents named Oregon State University provost Graham Spanier as his successor.
 Spanier quickly resolved Nebraska's six-million dollar budget shortfall while raising admission standards.
 Upon the retirement of Bob Devaney as athletic director in 1992, Spanier defied the wishes of Tom Osborne and hired Bill Byrne as Devaney's replacement.
 Osborne's program, however, was incredibly successful during Spanier's tenure, compiling a record of 45–4 and winning two national championships across four seasons.
 Shortly after the second of these championships, backup quarterback Brook Berringer was killed in a plane crash days before the NFL draft, where he was projected to be a mid-round pick.
 Berringer, a Nebraska native, endeared himself to fans when filling in for injured starter Tommie Frazier in 1994.
 The university erected a statue of Osborne and Berringer at Memorial Stadium.
 Osborne won another national championship in 1997, his third as a head coach, before retiring and naming longtime assistant Frank Solich his replacement.
 Spanier left in 1996 to become president of Pennsylvania State University, where he served until 2011 when he resigned following the Penn State child sex abuse scandal.
 Spanier was sentenced to two months in prison for his role in the scandal.

 In 2008, the state of Nebraska voted to move the Nebraska State Fair from Lincoln, where it had been held since 1950, to Grand Island.
 The 249 acre site was turned over to the university, which began construction of Nebraska Innovation Campus (NIC) in 2012.
 The goal was for one-third of the development to be operated by NU, with the remaining two-thirds privately rented; though initial progress was slow, the facility now has over forty full-time tenants.